Dre Campbell Farm

 Pyrethrin insecticides are effective in killing Japanese beetles and other insects.

-They provide a quick knockdown for the pests once used on them.
-However, avoid using it when beneficial insects and pollinators are around.
+Once they are used on pests, they provide a quick knockdown.
+However, avoid using them when beneficial insects and pollinators are around.

 15. Beauveria bassiana